-In the statements of cash flows, interest received, dividends received, interest paid and dividends paid are presented as part of cash flows from operating activities.
-Accordingly, financing costs that were capitalized to qualifying assets are presented together with interest paid as part of cash flows from financing activities.
+In the statements of cash flows, interest received, dividends received and interest paid are presented as part of cash flows from operating activities.

+Dividends paid are presented as part of cash flows from financing activities.

 S. General and administrative expenses